System: Nintendo Entertainment System

 Release date: December 1987

-Step into the squared circle with Punch-Out!! on the NES, the December 1987 Nintendo knockout that shrinks Little Mac into a pixel pugilist, dodging dodgy hooks from global goons like Glass Joe and Piston Honda.
-This boxing bonanza’s all timing, taunts, and Tyson terror (or Mr. Dream’s dodgy double)—but does it still pack a punch in 2025?
-Let’s wrap the hands, boot up the NES, and see if this glove game is a title bout belter or a TKO tumble.
+Step into the squared circle with Punch-Out!! on the NES, the December 1987 Nintendo knockout that shrinks Little Mac into a pixel pugilist dodging hooks from global goons like Glass Joe and Piston Honda.
+This boxing bonanza is all timing, taunts, and terror from the final foe, but does it still pack a punch in 2025?
+Let’s wrap the gloves, boot up the NES, and see whether this glove game is a title bout belter or a TKO tumble.

 Gameplay: Jab, Dodge, and Uppercut Like a Mini Mike

 The counter punch?
-Later lads like Super Macho Man crank the cheese with unblockable flurries that’ll have you yelling “Not fair, ref!” at the telly, and the password system’s a faff for mid-fight saves.
-No two-player means solo shadow-boxing, and those ear-biting endings?
-A right royal rinse.
-Still, the rhythm of read-dodge-pummel keeps you hooked like a left hook to the nostalgia glands.
+Later opponents like Super Macho Man crank the cheese with flurries that feel impossible to block, and the password system is a bit of a faff for mid-progress saves.
+There’s no two-player mode, so it’s a solo scrap from start to finish.
+Still, the rhythm of reading, dodging, and pummelling keeps you hooked like a nostalgia-fuelled uppercut.

 Graphics: Pixelated Punches That Pop the Crowd